revueltai/movinwords/README.md

 ```

 ## Word Spacing
-By default Movinwords will calculate the space between words based on the sentence's font size, but you can pass a value of your own to override this action:
+By default, Movinwords calculates the space between words based on the sentence's font size.
+However, you can provide your own value to override this default behavior:

 ```js
 new Movinwords({
   el: '.my-sentence',